-- equip students with a multidisciplinary skill set and knowledge base by offering common engineering modules throughout the programme that span across various disciplines. - develop students' analytical and problem-solving skills, as well as their ability to critically evaluate evidence and assumptions to reach sound judgements, and to effectively communicate their ideas. - furnish students with the leadership skills and know-how needed to generate new knowledge through research and development, as required for chartered engineers. - equip students with the research and employability skills required for advanced studies and work in electronic products engineering, particularly in the areas of product development and project management. - provide graduates with a comprehensive knowledge of the electronic product development cycle, including technical feasibility studies, requirements analysis, design, prototyping, testing, validation, and production. - foster graduates' understanding of sustainability and health and safety within their discipline, and the reflective skills to continually develop themselves professionally. - ensure that graduates have the ability and confidence to take on leadership roles in major engineering projects.
+- equip students with a multidisciplinary skill set and knowledge base by offering common engineering modules throughout the programme that span across various disciplines. - develop students' analytical and problem-solving skills, as well as their ability to evaluate evidence and assumptions to reach sound judgements, and to effectively communicate their ideas. - furnish students with the leadership skills and know-how needed to generate new knowledge through research and development, as required for chartered engineers. - equip students with the research and employability skills required for postgraduate study and work in the electrical and electronic engineering and related industries. - provide graduates with knowledge of key aspects of electrical and electronic engineering, as well as the creativity and technical skills to solve design problems. - foster graduates' understanding of sustainability and health and safety within their discipline, and the reflective skills to continually develop themselves professionally. - ensure that graduates have the ability and confidence to take on leadership roles in major engineering projects.